 - You are responsible for your actions; be a leader and help others in class who need it.
 Next time it will be your turn.

 - Look out for each other.
 The Class is a Team; work together as a Class and you’ll learn together, and from each other.
-If you’re not sure what to do during a training exercise, look around at what everyone else is doing.
+Look around at what everyone else is doing, especially if you’re not sure what to do.

 - Begin to build your reputation, today, as a Krav Maga San Diego student.
 Someday, you may be a KMSD Instructor.
-Every one of our Instructors started here, including one in Class 0.
+Every one of our Instructors started here, including Class 0.

 - If you have a question, ask.